knmnyn/ethics-website/docs/roles/instructors.md

 **Relevant Resources:**

 * *Trends & News Feed*: Access curated news articles and commentary on the latest ethical controversies in NLP.
-* *Research Paper Summaries*: Read digestible overviews of recent landmark papers on AI and NLP ethics.
+* *Ethical Reading List*: Our website also maintains a crowdsourced bibliography of published academic work from major NLP conferences.
+It features faceted classification, so you can filter the primary scholarly materials for topic, publication type and year.

 ## 3. Educate your students on concerns about Bias, Fairness, and Inclusion

-NLP models can perpetuate and amplify biases related to inequity with respect to dimensions such as gender, race, or culture.
-Educating students on these topics is essential to creating fairer technologies.
+NLP models can perpetuate and amplify biases related to inequity with respect to dimensions such as gender, race, or culture, when trained improperly.
+Educating students on these topics is essential to ensure that future production technologies will address these issues.

 **Relevant Resources:**